garrandall/popular-music-data/tracks/in-love-wit-chu-da-brat-cherish.md

 When I wake up in the morning it's You
 When I can't sleep at night it's You
-When im tossin and turning its You
+When I'm tossin and turning its You
 When my body yearnin it's You

 Im in love like Maxwell
 You see me cryin but I just can't help it
-Myself esteem is even higher when im walking with you You give me fire and desire
+Myself esteem is even higher when I'm walking with you You give me fire and desire
 Like Tina Marie and Rick James do
 I don't care burn up the minutes on the cell
 Just turn up the music and feel its hard as hell
 I get abusive with the flows on me
 When I seduce em' they just wanna hold me
-Cuz im so smooth and it's real not phony
+Cuz I'm so smooth and it's real not phony
 With a nigga you will never be lonely
-Its been official im hot
+Its been official I'm hot
 And since you is, lets do this
 It seems I been shot by cupid
 Am I gonna stop, think not that's stupid cuz . . .